Atticuszz/mkdocs-obsidian-template/README.md

 ## Quick start

 1. Create a **new github repository using this template**.
-Click the green button at the top or use [this link](https://github.com/Atticuszz/mkdocs-obsidian-template/generate).
+Click the green button at the top or use [this link](https://github.com/Atticuszz/mkdocs-obsidian-template/generate). remember to **Include all branches**

 ![](https://raw.githubusercontent.com/Atticuszz/mkdocs-obsidian-template/main/assets/picgo20240911105138.png)